Understanding ACOS vs. ROAS: A Guide to Profitability

 ✅ Add Videos to Product Pages

-Embed YouTube videos with schema markup to increase your visibility in Google.
+Embed YouTube videos with schema markup to enhance visibility in Google search results.

-“Videos show up with thumbnails in search.
-Bigger, more clickable.” — Austin Becker
+“Videos show up with thumbnails in search results.
+They’re more clickable.” — Austin Becker

 ✅ Optimize Collection Pages

-Make it easy for visitors to navigate by style, use case, or category—just like Amazon.
+Make it straightforward for visitors to browse by style, use case, or category—just like Amazon does.

 ✨ Pro Tip: Sell More When People Are Buying

-Instead of forcing consistent sales year-round, double down during peak seasons like:
+Instead of forcing consistent sales throughout the year, capitalize during peak seasons such as:

 Prime Day (July)